PurpleHominid/A-Simple-Hassle-Free-Guide-to-Creating-and-Deploying-a-React-App/README.md

 Ready to Deploy
-inside the demo-application folder there are two hidder files .git and .gitignore reinitialise git (in the demo application folder) useing: git init .
+inside the demo-application folder there are two hidder files .git and .gitignore reinitialise git (in the demo application folder) using: git init .